eswan18/premark/docs/index.md

 :maxdepth: 1

 installation
-Command Line Invocation <cli-usage>
+Usage from the Command Line <cli-usage>
-As a Python Library <library-usage>
+Usage as a Python Library <library-usage>
 API Documentation <api>
 contributing
 authors